 Wait, come back!!

 An intro kicks things off at the start accompanied by stereo music on the Atari STe.
 Playing my first game was quite confusing and I wasn't sure what to do but I soon learnt the game's crazy personality.
-The object is always the same: collect every gem before being whisked off to do it all over again on the next zany screen.
+The object is always the same: collect every gem before being whisked off to do it again on the next zany screen.

-Of course, the difficulty constantly increases as does the variety of silly mechanics and vicious enemies who can kill you instantly.
+The trusty joystick is used to control Muzzy which is easy.
+At first, it feels sensitive but stick with it because pushing against something, whilst pressing fire, will be the most complex action you will learn.
+Of course, the difficulty constantly increases as does the variety of silly mechanics and enemies (who kill you instantly).
 So fight back by blowing up these pesky critters using bombs.
 That is always going to be great!

 This game is known as "Snare" on the ZX Spectrum -- same programmer, same sound effects, similar graphics!